Ministerial committee: United Kingdom

 An Interministerial Standing Committee exists in the UK as a committee of ministers and members of devolved administrations.
 It is not an executive body and cannot bind any of its participants.
+A Joint Ministerial Committee (United Kingdom) existed between 1999 and 2022, which brought together the prime minister of the United Kingdom and the leaders of the three devolved administrations in Northern Ireland, Scotland and Wales.